EDUCBA

 Some of the major disadvantages are as follows:

-• These mortgages can be expensive compared to other loan options as the former involves different closing costs, such as underwriting fees, origination fees, etc.
+• These mortgages can be more expensive than other loan options as the former involves different closing costs, such as underwriting and origination fees.

 • The interest rates charged for fixed-rate mortgages are relatively higher than the other loan options.